 - If you were a minor and couldn’t legally file your suit until you turned 18.
 However, the court will ask why your parents didn’t file suit on your behalf.

 - The defendant disappeared and you weren’t able to find him.
-The defendant must leave the state for at least one (1) year for this exception to apply, and the time they’re gone won’t count against your statute of limitations period.
+The defendant must leave the state for at least one (1) year for this exception to apply.
+The time they’re gone won’t count against your statute of limitations period.

-- You were deemed incompetent or insane for a period of time.
-The statute will be extended for the time you were deemed incompetent.
+- The court deemed you incompetent or insane for a period of time.
+They will extend the statute for that period of time.

-If you’ve been hurt in a personal injury case, don’t wait to reach out.
-Call and speak with a Charlotte personal injury lawyer today.
+If you have a personal injury case, don’t wait to reach out.
+Call and speak with a Charlotte personal injury attorney today.
 You don’t want to risk missing the statute of limitations deadline.
 If you do, your claim will be barred forever.

 If you’ve already missed the deadline, the only thing your lawyer can do is file your suit and hope nobody file a motion to dismiss your claim.
 In most cases, the court will summarily dismiss your claim if it’s outside the statute.
 However, if they don’t, the defendant will more than likely file a motion to have it dismissed.